AlexFEBo/Intensity_Histogram/README.md

 ## Purpose:

 Automatic plotting of intensity histograms.
-Main characteristics of the plot are controlled by user.
+The main characteristics of the plot shold be controlled by the user.

 ## Shiny App tutorial:
 https://shiny.rstudio.com/tutorial/